ittsar/risk-stack/README.md

 2. Run `python manage.py seed_demo_data` (or the docker equivalent) to create demo data and credentials.
 3. Start the React dev server (`npm start`) if you are not using Docker.
 4. Visit `http://localhost:3000` (dev servers) or `http://localhost/` (docker + nginx) and sign in with `riskadmin / RiskStack123!`.
-5. You should see the dashboard metrics, risk severity heatmap, risk register table, and framework alignment view populated with demo data.
+5. Expand the "New risk" panel to create a risk, or click "Edit" on a row to update/delete.
+The dashboard metrics, risk severity heatmap, risk register table, and framework alignment view will refresh with demo data.

 ## Testing
 - Backend: `cd backend && python manage.py test risk`